 Cardiac Rehabilitation

-We’re here to help you regain your strength and improve your long term health.
+We’re here to help you regain your strength and improve your long-term health following a cardiac event.

-Our programme covers the exercises and education to help you reduce the risk of further heart events, and manage your heart condition effectively.
+Our cardiac rehabilitation programme consists of an eight-week programme of exercise and education to help you reduce the risk of further heart events and manage your heart condition effectively.

-When you’re referred to us, we’ll complete an assessment with you, and talk to you about your goals and what you’d like to achieve through the programme.
+When you’re referred to us, we’ll complete an assessment with you.
+We will discuss your diagnosis, condition, or any procedures, as well as medications and lifestyle changes.
+We will also talk to you about your goals and what you’d like to achieve through the programme.
+A date will then be set for you to start the programme.

-If you have difficulties with accessing group sessions or mobility, and you need more one to one support, we may be able to provide a home exercise guide.
+If you have difficulties with accessing group sessions or have problems with your mobility, and you need more one-to-one support, we may be able to provide a home exercise programme for you.

-We’ll monitor your condition and your progress during your time with us, and give you recommendations when you’ve finished.
+We’ll monitor your condition and your progress during your time with us and give you recommendations on how to continue exercising when you’ve finished.

 We may also direct you to local, council run schemes or other services that may be able to help.

-Our service is part of our Cardiac And Respiratory Specialist Service (CARSS) at Berkshire Healthcare.
+Our service is part of our Cardiac And Respiratory Specialist Service (CARSS).

 CARSS includes:

-You can be referred to our CARSS services while you’re in hospital, or if you’re registered with a GP in West Berkshire and over the age of 18.
+You can be referred to CARSS while you’re in hospital, or if you’re registered with a GP in Berkshire West and over the age of 18.

 Depending on your needs, we may refer you to our other CARSS teams if we feel that you would benefit from their support and advice.

-To be referred to us, you must be registered with a GP in West Berkshire, and have experience a heart event, such as:
+To be referred to us, you must be registered with a GP in West Berkshire, and have experienced a heart event, such as:

 You can also be referred into our service during your stay in hospital.